metablaster/WindowsFirewallRuleset/README.md

 2. Extract downloaded archive somewhere, these steps assume you've extracted the zip file (repository root directory) into `C:\` root drive directly.

-3. For first time user it's recommended to use Windows PowerShell, see [How to open Windows PowerShell](/docs/WindowsPowerShell.md)\
-If you would like to use PowerShell Core instead keep in mind that there is an issue with `PowerShell Core` which brings up a blank console window which you may minimize but not terminate.

-4. Otherwise the procedure for both PowerShell Core and Windows PowerShell is similar:\
+3. If you would like to use Windows PowerShell, see [How to open Windows PowerShell](WindowsPowerShell.md) Otherwise the procedure for both PowerShell Core and Windows PowerShell is similar:\
 Open up extracted folder, right click into an empty space and there is an option to run PowerShell Core as Administrator (Assumes you enabled context menu during installment of PowerShell Core) if not open it manually.

-5. If you don't have PowerShell context menu then move to `C:\` root drive by executing the following two lines (type or copy/paste the commands and hit enter for each), this is where you extracted your downloaded zip file
+4. If you don't have PowerShell context menu then move to `C:\` root drive by executing the following two lines (type or copy/paste the commands and hit enter for each), this is where you extracted your downloaded zip file